Who We Are

 We strive to promote community and contribute an open space for collaboration.
 We believe our industry makes great strides forward when we work together to find solutions with a holistic approach.

-Brit grew up in the New York City suburbs and began her career working as a barista while studying business management in college.
+Brit is the Founder and co-owner of PCR.
+She grew up in the New York City suburbs and began her career working as a barista while studying business management in college.
 She was led to the specialty coffee industry by way of her love for drinking coffee and her curiosity in supply chains.
 Brit landed in Kona on a coffee farm in 2014, where she gained hands-on experience with the producing end of the value chain and began working for a specialty coffee roaster in 2015.
-Brit recognizes that education, in all sectors of the industry, improves the lives of farmers, quality of product, and consumer consciousness.
+Brit recognizes that education, in all sectors of the industry, improves the lives of growers, quality of product, and consumer consciousness.
 This, coupled with her passion for the Hawaii coffee community, brought about the opportunity to start Pacific Coffee Research.
 Brit is an Authorized SCA Trainer in Green Coffee, Sensory Skills, and the SCA’s newest module, Sustainability in Coffee.
-She is now serving her third year on the executive board for the Hawai’i Coffee Association and actively works to improve Hawai’i coffee awareness on a global scale and lobbies for support for our local industry.
+She is now serving her third year on the executive board for the Hawai’i Coffee Association and as the Chair-person and head roaster for the Kona Coffee Cultural Festival and HCA cupping competitions.
+Brit actively works to improve Hawai’i coffee awareness on a global scale and lobbies for support for our local industry.

 Since 2010, Madeleine has spent the majority of her time learning about coffee from as many people and experiences as she possibly could.
 Now the co-owner of PCR, the road map of her career was a winding one that led her up & down the West Coast, across the Pacific Ocean to Hawai’i and Australia, through Southeast Asia, around Central America & Mexico and, finally, back to Hawai’i.
 With Hawai’i as her home, Madeleine works with local baristas, producers, and other coffee professionals to share her knowledge in the cafe setting and as a sensory specialist.
 Madeleine leads trainings and educational experiences along with providing Q Arabica grading services to local producers.
 She has been on multiple judge panels for Hawai’i cupping competitions since 2015, organizes & participates in events hosted by the Hawai’i Coffee Association and Kona Coffee Cultural Festival, and has competed in the US National Brewers Cup.
 Madeleine is also a Community Coordinator on the SCA US Chapter, representing her local coffee industry from producer to barista, and sits on the Board of the Synergistic Hawai’i Agriculture Council.